Clubs & Organizations

 Students involved in Class Council will participate in many fundraisers, activities and community service activities.
 This year, we will be helping with Homecoming and working to raise money for our charity "Autism Speaks."
 We will also be collecting can tabs to help families or children with cancer.
 We will have four Dippin Dots sales and two bake sales.
 This class will meet every other Wednesdays during block 5, in the Auditorium.

 Class Council is a student government organization that fundraises and coordinates events for the class, and promotes student involvement and school spirit.
 While the Class Council will run most events independently, there will be some collaboration with other grade-level class councils.
 The class will be sponsoring a trip to an amusement park in October and hosting the last band standing concert in January.
 The council will also be selling t-shirts and magnets.
-This club will meet on Wednesdays during block 5, in room 804 (A days) or room 131 (B days).
+Please contact Mr. Saks or Ms. Kania for meeting dates.

-Class Council is made up of students from the class of 2019 who want to be involved in activities that their class supports.
+Class Council is made up of students from the class of 2023 who want to be involved in activities that their class supports.
 The club organizes fundraisers to support their prom as well as area charities.
-This club meets select Mondays in room 808.
+This club meets on either Wednesdays or Thursdays in room 621.
 Please listen to announcements for dates.

 Work cooperatively with school community, co-advisor and administration in guiding the students to promote the following: School spirit, communication among peers, leadership, guidance or peers, fundraising and cooperation.
 This club meets every other Wednesday, in Room 620.

 The Dance Team promotes school spirit through multiple performances at school events and activities.
 The team trains and performs in various styles of dance such as jazz, pom, and hip-hop.
-The season runs from August through May, as the team prepares to compete in regional and national dance team competitions.
+The season runs all year, as the team prepares to compete in regional and national dance team competitions, as well as attending summer camp.
 Auditions are held in May for incoming freshman as well as current 9th through 11th grade students.
-If there are still additional openings available, there is a second audition held in September.
 The practice schedule varies throughout the season, but averages about three days per week, including some weekends (for performances, competitions, and fundraising events).

 A full length, professional quality play, cast by audition, Featuring 11th and 12th grade actors.
 Rehearsals are every day after school, and the performances are in November, for a paying audience.
 Please see Ms. Enterline for more information and for non-acting opportunities.